wichtounet/rust-etl/README.md

 The Rust borrow checker is very powerful.
 And it is a great addition to a language since it prevents many issues.
 However, it is also very strict.
 The main issue comes from trying to mix immutable and mutable version of something.
 In an expression `x = b * x + z`, we simply cannot write at once because we would either mix one mutable and one immutable reference to `x` or we would have two mutable references to `x` which is forbidden.

 ### SIMD and Generics

 Rust has multiple SIMD library, including `std::simd` in the standard library itself (curently experimental).
 This works well and is very complete.
 But there is *one major issue*: It does not work well at all with generic code.
 I have been trying to get a generic kernel optimized with SIMD  but without much success.
 Some of the things work relatively well, but many operations are gated behind `SimdFloat` and `SimdInt`, like `reduce_sum`.
 As a result, the code can only be generic for integers or float, not both, which is highly inconvenient in a library like this.

 I could potentially use a custom trait for that and return a `Box<dyn MySimdType>` but this kinds of defeat the purpose of vectorization which is all about speed.

+The `reduce_sum` issue was worked around with a custom sum function.

+Currently, this also prevents me from using FMA since the `mul_add` function is hidden behind StdFloat and the rust-etl code is generic for integers and floats.